mvolkmann/blog/src/smalltalk.md

 Typing either will be rendered as a left pointing arrow.
 This does not change the characters that appear when code is saved in a "file out" or package.

+## Creating Objects

+New objects can be created by
+sending the message `#new` or `#basicNew` to a class.
+By default, both initialize all attributes of the new object to `nil`.
+The difference between them is that `new` can be overridden to do something different, whereas `basicNew` cannot be overridden.

 ### Variables